homepage

 Market 33: most likely to spot city slickers

 Right in the heart of Amsterdam’s business district, the Zuidas, you’ll find split-level food court Market 33 – replete with lots of men in suits and banking types.
 (As well as the rest of us.)
-When I visited, I was interested to see a familiar face from Pho & Yummie – the sushi and Vietnamese restaurant that used to be in the Spaarndammerbuurt until recently.
-It seems the owners have instead started two new ventures at Market 33: Oishii Sushi, serving sushi, salads and more; and Hello Vietnam, serving pho, summer rolls and various noodle and rice dishes.
+When I visited, I was interested to see a familiar face from Pho & Yummie – the sushi and Vietnamese restaurant that used to be in the Spaarndammerbuurt until a few years ago.
+It seems the owners have instead started a new venture at Market 33: Hello Vietnam, serving pho, summer rolls and various noodle and rice dishes.
 I tried the gyoza, which were as crispy and tasty as I remember them from their previous location.
 Market 33 also has a well-stocked bar, so it’s a good spot for a drink and a snack after work.
 (Note that the food court is not open on weekends.)

 Market 33 - food courts in Amsterdam